rossetti/KSLBook/docs/04-Chapter4.md

 }
 ```

 The results from running the following code are not very interesting except for noticing the number of statistics that are are *automatically* captured within the output.
 Notice for example that the resources automatically report the average number of busy units and the utilization of the resource.
+In addition, stations automatically report the total time spent at a station, the number of objects at the station, and the number completed by the station.

 **Statistical Summary Report**